Modi says India self-reliant on COVID-19 vaccines as 1 million inoculated

 Bharat Biotech said on Friday that 13,000 people participating in the late-stage trial of its COVAXIN had been given the second dose, which could help it soon get some idea about its efficacy.
 It began the late trial in November, completing registration of a total 25,800 participants by early January.

 The U.S. company was first to seek emergency use authorisation in India early last month, with plans to import the shots, but a top government vaccine official has told Reuters it will need to do a local trial first.
-The government has also requested the company to consider local production like the Russians have done.
+The government has also requested the company to consider local production, like Russia has done.

 Our Standards: The Thomson Reuters Trust Principles.